Mariusz Hermanowicz: Work in France

-Since 1983, Hermanowicz not neglecting his original artistic work, has been working for the French Ministry of Culture - in different French cities - Strasbourg, Poitiers and finally since 1990 at Orléans, as a photographer documenting monuments of art and architecture in the provincial France.
+Since 1983, Hermanowicz not neglecting his original artistic work, has been working for the French Ministry of Culture - in different French cities - Strasbourg, Poitiers, and finally since 1990 at Orléans, as a photographer documenting monuments of art and architecture in the provincial France.

-Aftermath
+Death and legacy

-Mariusz Hermanowicz died in Olivet near Orléans (France) on October 3, 2008.
-He left thousands of unusual photographs being an artistic statement on many fields.
-He also made photograph documenting the old city of Wilno (now capital of Lithuania - Vilnius), he documented victims of the Martial Law in Communist Poland 1981-1983, he made during his life hundreds of portraits of important people of Polish culture and during last years he made portraits of women, he also left numerous original series of photographs being combination of a simple but original text, unusually connected with photographs.
+Hermanowicz died in Olivet near Orléans on 3 October 2008.
+He left thousands of unusual photographs.

+He also made photograph documenting the old city of Wilno (now Vilnius, Lithuania), he documented victims of the Martial Law in Communist Poland 1981-1983, he made during his life hundreds of portraits of important people of Polish culture, and during last years he made portraits of women, he also left numerous original series of photographs being combination of a simple but original text, unusually connected with photographs.